The Best Spring Clean Checklist | 10 Projects to Prioritize

 8. Decks

 Decks are usually high on the priority list for most homeowners.
-We don’t put this high on the spring priority list because you never want to stain a deck when it’s wet.
+We don’t put this high on the spring clean checklist because you never want to stain a deck when it’s wet.
 You need to make sure your deck is really well dried out before you start stripping it down and staining it back up.

 However, if you are looking to hire it out and are doing a composite, which we always recommend, you’ll want to get on your contractor’s schedule.